-- 10. The answer is d.
+10. The answer is d.
 (Rosen, p 1021.)
-The standard 12-lead ECG is the single best test to identify patients with acute myocardial infarction (AMI) upon presentation in the ED.
-It is important to identify the anatomic location of an AMI to estimate the amount of endangered myocardium.
+The standard 12-lead ECG is the single best test to identify patients with acute MI upon presentation in the ED.
+It is important to identify the anatomic location of an acute MI to estimate the amount of endangered myocardium.
 The right coronary artery (RCA) supplies the AV node and inferior wall of the left ventricle in 90% of patients.
 Inferior wall MIs are characterized by ST elevation in at least two of the inferior leads (II, III, aVF).
-Reciprocal ST changes (i.e., ST depression) in the anterior precordial leads (V1-V4) in the setting of an inferior wall AMI, predict a larger infarct distribution, an increased severity of underlying CAD, more severe pump failure, and increased mortality.
-In general, the more elevated the ST segments and the more ST segments that are elevated, the more extensive the injury. - (a) The anteroseptal wall of the heart is supplied by the left anterior descending coronary artery (LAD).
-An AMI is identified by ST elevation in leads V1, V2, and V3. (b) The anterior wall of the heart is also supplied by the LAD and an infarct exhibits ST elevations in leads V2, V3, and V4. (c) The lateral wall of the heart is supplied by the left circumflex coronary artery (LCA) and an infarct exhibits ST elevations in leads I, aVL, V5, and V6. (e) A posterior MI refers to the posterior wall of the left ventricle.
-It occurs in 15-20% of all MIs and usually in conjunction with inferior or lateral infarction.
-The figure below summarizes the distribution.
+Reciprocal ST changes (eg, ST depression) in the anterior precordial leads ( $V_1$ - $V_4$ ) in the setting of an inferior wall acute MI predict a larger infarct distribution, an increased severity of underlying coronary artery disease (CAD), more severe pump failure, and increased mortality.
+In general, the more elevated the ST segments and the more ST segments that are elevated, the more extensive the injury.